BennyStrobes/Strober-lab-website/team/index.md

 # {% include icon.html icon="fa-solid fa-users" %}Team

 We’ve just opened the doors to our new lab and are excited to build a highly collaborative research team.
-We believe that diversity drives better research, and we aim to foster an environment where all members are treated equitably, respected, and valued for their differences.
+We believe that diversity drives better science, and we aim to build a group that brings together a wide range of expertise and backgrounds.

 {% include list.html data="members" component="portrait" filter="role == 'principal-investigator' and group != 'alum'" %} {% include list.html data="members" component="portrait" filter="role != 'principal-investigator' and group != 'alum'" %}